Waingaro: Waingaro Hot Spring

 Waingaro Hot Spring was closed in 2014, until improvements were made and it reopened in 2016.
 It has dilute alkaline NaCl-type (salty), 37 to 54 C, thermal water flowing from early Jurassic basement rocks at about 350 L per minute, probably originating at least 3 km deep and sharing a source with Naike and Waikorea, as they all have similar chemical composition.

 In 1921 this description was given:Waingaro/ on the coach-road from Ngaruawhahia to the west coast, has waters of the most strictly simple 'thermal' type, containing only 22 grains of solids to the gallon.
 It is not a 'spa,' though it is used locally and had at one time a great reputation among the Maoris.
-The outflow of water is very large and the temperature high.
+The outflow of water is very large and the temperature is high.
 There is a large simple immersion bath, with hotel accommodation alongside.